Charles Louis, Duke of Schleswig-Holstein-Sonderburg-Beck

 Charles Louis, Duke of Schleswig-Holstein-Sonderburg-Beck (German: Karl Ludwig Herzog von Schleswig-Holstein-Sonderburg-Beck; 18 September 1690 – 22 September 1774) was a Lieutenant General in the Prussian Army and Governor of Reval (Tallinn) in the Governorate of Estonia.

 Life

-Charles Louis was born as the second son of Frederick Louis, Duke of Schleswig-Holstein-Sonderburg-Beck (1653-1728) and his wife, Princess Louise Charlotte of Schleswig-Holstein-Sonderburg-Augustenburg (1658-1740).
+Charles Louis was born as the second son of Frederick Louis, Duke of Schleswig-Holstein-Sonderburg-Beck (1653–1728) and his wife, Princess Louise Charlotte of Schleswig-Holstein-Sonderburg-Augustenburg (1658–1740).

 Biography

 In 1723, he converted to Roman Catholicism.
 Charles Louis became the titular Duke of Schleswig-Holstein-Sonderburg-Beck in 1757 after his nephew Colonel Frederick William III died in the Battle of Prague without leaving a male heir.
-He was appointed field marshal by Czar Peter III of Russia in 1762, but he refused because of his age.
+He was appointed field marshal by Emperor Peter III of Russia in 1762, but he refused because of his age.

 Marriage and issue

 In 1730 he married Countess Anna Karolina Orzelska in Dresden, Electorate of Saxony.
 She was an illegitimate daughter of August II the Strong, Prince-Elector of Saxony and King of Poland and Grand-Duke of Lithuania, by his French mistress Henriette Rénard.
 Anna sought divorce after just three years of what proved to be an unhappy arranged marriage.
 They had one son: